Arnab-31/TTTask/README.md

 # Internship Task

-This project fecthes text file from the terribly tiny tales website, parses and calculates the frequency of all the words and finally creates a bar graph of the top 20 frequent words shwoing their frequnency.
+This project fetches text file from the terribly tiny tales website, parses and calculates the frequency of all the words and finally creates a bar graph of the top 20 frequent words shwoing their frequnency.

 ## Libraries & Packages

-- React library has been used to create the frotnend
+- React library has been used to create the frontend
 - react-chartjs-2 npm package has been used to plot the bar graph in the frontend